Is 4 Ply Toilet Paper Worth It?

 Understanding Toilet Paper Dissolution

 The primary purpose of toilet paper is to provide hygiene after using the restroom.
-However, it’s also designed to disintegrate in water.
+However, it’s also designed to disintegrate in water, especially dissolving toilet tissue, which is formulated to break down more efficiently.
 This is crucial, as undissolved toilet paper can lead to clogged pipes, septic system issues, and environmental concerns.

 How Long Does It Take for Toilet Paper to Dissolve?